mit-orcd/orcd-docs-edit/docs/faqs.md

 ### I just created an account on Engaging, but I can't run any jobs.
 What's the problem?

-A common experience for users who have just created an account on Engaging is to get the following error message when trying to submit a job:
+Some users get the following error message when trying to submit a job right after creating their account:

 ```
 sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified